vindognz/Dementris/README.md

-# pytetris
+# dementris
 ~~we made tetris in pygame. pain insued.~~\
 ~~we're making tetris in pygame. pain is ***eternal***~~\
-we made tetris in pygame. pain insued.
+~~we made tetris in pygame. pain insued.~~ i make dementia in pytetris in pygame. i forgor if pain

 ## Default Controls
 **Left Rotate:** z\